csc-training/elements-of-hpc/running-supercomputer/operating_systems.md

 version of Linux or Unix.

-**Supercomputers** are focused on performing intensive number crunching, mainly for scientific purpose for a number of users.
-For a couple of years all supercomputers which are making it to Top 500 have been using Linux.
+**Supercomputers** are focused on performing intensive number crunching, mainly for scientific purpose for a large number of users.
+For a couple of years all supercomputers which are making it to TOP500 have been using Linux.

-Linux OS has many advantages over
+Linux has many advantages over other operating systems when it comes to supercomputers.
-Windows.
 Unlike Windows and macOS, Linux is modular and build around a kernel which contains the basic system and drivers.
-The users now can add to the kernel various modules to serve purpose of the device (focused on user interface or server management).

-It is generic in the sense that the kernel is written in a such a way it can run on any device, from hand-held gadgets to large supercomputers.
-It has very good scalability, Linux can handle efficiently small and large loads.
-In the case of supercomputer we expect the system to handle hundreds or thousands of simultaneous users.

-Linux is free and open source.
-All the undelying code is known and developers can modify and improve it.
-There is a large community which is dedicated to Linux.
-When problems arise they are very quickly handled.
-Finally, the cost is a big factor.
-A supercomputer has a large number of computing nodes linked together and using a proprietary OS would mean a licence fee paid for each indvidual node, which would make the total cost prohibitive.
+Because Linux is open source, it is possible to customize the operating system for a special high-performance purpose.
+One can strip down all the unnecessary components and build a lightweight version with only the absolutely essential code.
+When running in massively parallel scale (i.e. using tens or hundreds of thousands of CPU cores), even miniscule overheads in the operating system can add up and limit the performance.

+The license fees of proprietary operating are typically based on the number of CPUs, and in supercomputer there are **lots** of CPUs.
+As Linux is generally free, it allows also considerable savings in the software costs.